-Explore the best trails near Castaic with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Castaic with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Miguel G. on Tapia Canyon Fire Road

 This are is rarely travelled, serious backcountry.
 Water was scarce on our hike but not too hard to find.
 Lots of Bear sign and tracks in this area, recommend bear bells and pepper spray just in case.
 Trail is light to not existent so plan on trail blazing.
 Map and compass is recommended.

 This is one of the lost hikes of the Los Padres, the Trail head is a little hard to find.
 It can be found just past the old abandoned campground.
 Its a short two miles to the narrows which is spectacular.
 About quarter mile beyond that you will find running water.
 Fall colors were beautiful.
 Definitely worth the hike.
 The total distance you will travel from the closed road gate is about 8.5 miles round trip for this hike.
 I would rate as a moderate hike, terrain is easy to navigate.

 Fish canyon is a great hike for the whole family.
 You can adjust this hike to your need easy to just turn around at any time.
 Wilderness just north of Castaic Lake.
 Be carful crossing the stream as it can be tricky.
 Have fun with all family members.
 We took our 7 month old grand son.

 This is one of LA's greatest treasures!
 You hike DOWN the boring asphalt road but once you actually are on the trail and hear the water gurgling to the side, big boulders, shade and you've entered a different world.
 In a wet year there are many water crossings but now hardly any.
 Because of that, wear a bug net as the gnats have multiplied.
 The only difficulty is hiking back up the asphalt road, other than that it's pretty much flat, filled with trees and wildlife.
 Hard to believe something like this is in Los Angeles County!